 - The Fulbright - University of York Scholarship

 - The Best Mattress State Of Sleep Scholarship

 There are a number of external funding bodies that exist to support study in the UK.
 Government departments, international agencies, charitable organisations and private companies may also be able to provide financial support for certain subject areas.
 A good starting point is to contact your local British Council office.
 They can provide up-to-date advice on what is available for your country and you can search for scholarships online.

-- Three SAT Subject Tests with scores ranging between 650 and 700+
+- Three AP tests with scores ranging between 4 and 5 or three SAT Subject Tests with scores ranging between 650 and 700+

-- A combination of AP and SAT Subject Tests is acceptable.
+A combination of AP and SAT Subject Tests in different subjects is acceptable.

-Official scores can be sent to us directly from the College Board.
+Official scores can be sent to us directly.

 We also accept a wide range of UK and international qualifications such as A levels and the International Baccalaureate.